 The virtual reality glasses allow you to explore Nero’s extravagant residence in all its glory and get an idea of what it would have looked like at the time.

-The entrance to the Domus Area is 300 m northeast of the Colosseum (a 5-minute walk).
+The entrance to the Domus Aurea is 550 m northeast of the Forum Romanum (a 6-minute walk).

 The Ludus Magnus was the largest of the four ludi (gladiatorial schools) known from ancient Rome.
 The rectangular building complex was commissioned by Emperor Domitian (81-96) and completed by Hadrian (117-138).